quintagroup/collective.elasticindex/README.txt

 proxy, be sure to configure its public URL, like ``http://your-public-es-url`` in the configuration screen so the search page knows how to contact it.

+However if you want to allow users to search though restricted and not yet published content, you can check *index security* and uncheck *index only published content* in the configuration screen.
+After reindexing your content, if you check *proxy search requests though Plone and apply security filter*, search will work on restricted and not yet published content, but will be slower as the queries will be proxied though Plone.

 .. _Plone: http://plone.org/
 .. _ElasticSearch: http://www.elasticsearch.org/